Redemption Ark

 Redemption Ark is a 2002 science fiction novel by Welsh author Alastair Reynolds set in the Revelation Space universe.
 It continues the story of Nevil Clavain begun in the short stories "Great Wall of Mars" and "Glacial".

 Plot

 The novel takes place around the planets Yellowstone and Resurgam, in two story lines which converge near the climax of the novel.

 Yellowstone

 The novel begins in the year 2605, where Skade has been tasked with investigating a Conjoiner ship that has returned to the Conjoiner headquarters, the Mother Nest.
-It is revealed early on that Skade is a Conjoiner woman who appears to be in touch with secret circles of control within the theoretically egalitarian Conjoiners society.
+Skade is a Conjoiner woman who appears to be in touch with secret circles of control within the theoretically egalitarian Conjoiners society.
 In the ship, she discovers Galiana, the original founder of the Conjoiners, who left Conjoiner space decades previously on an exploration mission.
-In space, she encountered the Inhibitors, who have unleashed an agent into her ships which has taken control of it and killed her crew.
+In space, Galiana had encountered the Inhibitors, who unleashed an agent into her ships, seized control, and killed her crew.
 It now controls her mind as well.
 Galiana requests that Skade kill her, but Skade only places her in suspended animation in the hope that she can be helped in the future.